lupyuen/bl602-rust-guide/README.md

 ftdi_channel 0
 ```

-TODO: Flash Rust app to PineCone

-## Install and run OpenOCD for macOS (Doesn't Work)
+## Install and run OpenOCD for macOS

 Install driver for Sipeed JTAG Debugger...